niclaspopp/RandomizedDiagonalEstimation.jl/docs/src/index.md

 * Minimax polynomials from the Remez algorithm to approximate ``f`` on the interval ``[\lambda_{min},\lambda_{max}]``
 * Arnoldi approximations

-The package provides three functions: `EstimateDiagonal`, `EstimateFunctionDiagonal` and `EstimateMoMDiagonal`.
+The package exports three functions: `EstimateDiagonal`, `EstimateFunctionDiagonal` and `EstimateMoMDiagonal`.
 The last function incorporates the median of means package into diagonal estimation.
 A more detailed elaboration of the algorithms and theoretical properties can be found in this thesis: (will be updated once available on DIVA)

 ## Citing RandomizedDiagonalEstimation.jl